buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Robinson Chapter 11: Tibet

+{% include content_blurb.html category="av" slug="guru-rinpoche-prayer_choying" blurb="A Tibetan nun opens this lesson for us by singing a prayer to Guru Rinpoche." %}

+{% include content_blurb.html category="av" slug="drepung-loseling-buddha" blurb="A Tibetan monk shows us his temple's primary Buddha image, explaining the symbolism behind its gestures." %}

-{% include content_blurb.html category="articles" slug="reexamination-of-female-inferiority_goodwin-allison" %}
+{% include content_blurb.html category="articles" slug="reexamination-of-female-inferiority_goodwin-allison" blurb="
-- Now that we've covered all the "traditional" forms of Buddhism, we can take a closer look at one particular element of cultural Buddhism that has been surprisingly ubiquitous across Buddhist cultures: misogyny.
+Now that we've covered all the “traditional” forms of Buddhism, we can take a closer look at one particular element of cultural Buddhism that has been surprisingly ubiquitous across Buddhist cultures: misogyny.
-- Allison Goodwin gives a brief outline of the discrimination faced by women in Buddhism, and a thoroughly cited argument for rejecting sexist views, even those that appear in the Buddhist Canon.
+Allison Goodwin gives a brief outline of the discrimination faced by women in Buddhism, and a thoroughly cited argument for rejecting sexist views, even those that appear in the Buddhist Canon.
+" %}

+{% include content_blurb.html category="av" slug="gender-in-buddhism_liang-jue" blurb="A conversation between two scholars about the first women in Tibetan Buddhism." %}

 [CBT] V.47
 {:.mb-0}